ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 It's also very obvious that the energy consumption trends for one JVM are more stable and less fluctuating compared to the throughput trends across different scenarios.

-Another interesting pattern observed here is that, for example, GraalVM Native Image in the `radix_sort` scenario consumes the least energy compared to others but offers better throughput.
+Another interesting pattern observed here is that, for example, Oracle GraalVM Native Image in the `radix_sort` scenario consumes the least energy compared to others but offers better throughput.

 While algorithm complexities can impact energy consumption, the relationship is not always straightforward.
 In theory, algorithms with higher time or space complexities would generally require more computational effort to execute, leading to increased energy consumption.